ubvu/DMPonline-dev/README.md

 The Config_template file is an example file that is needed to provide credentials to allow access and download the data.

 The day_job file is scheduled to run each day to download DMP json files that have changed.

+The API confog files have each a specific separate branch with changes made to add a logging option to catch connection errors to DMP Online servers.